mayur270/Electricity_Maps/README.md

 Calculate the known carbon intensity (in gCO2eq/kWh) of electricity consumed in the UK using the Electricity Maps API for the last 24 hours.

-This information can be retrieved from https://docs.electricitymaps.com/#recent-carbon-intensity-history and will be displayed in a csv file.
+This information will be retrieved from https://docs.electricitymaps.com/#recent-carbon-intensity-history and displayed in a csv file.

 ## Structure of application
 ```